Canardier/Dockerizing-API/README.md

-# API GENERATOR
+# API CONTAINERIZING

 # START
 Go to apiNodejs and run `npm init -y` and `npm install express mysql body-parser --save`<br>

 # COMPOSE
-Run `docker-compose up --build -d`
+Run `docker-compose up --build -d` on root folder

 # ROUTE
 To see the routes, go to `./apiNodejs/routes/customer.routes.js`